jfb-h/MainPaths.jl/docs/src/index.md

 ## Example

-As a showcase of the package's functionality, we compute the forward-backward main path based on SPC weights of a simple example graph:
+As a showcase of the package's functionality, we compute the forward local main path based on SPC weights of a simple example graph:

-First, define the graph:
+First, define the example graph:

 ```julia
 using LightGraphs, MainPaths